phac-nml/irida/doc/developer/tools/pipelines/index.md

 Your plugin can use one of IRIDA's built in analysis results viewers by implementing the `getAnalysisViewer()` method in `IridaPlugin`.

-Currently the only viewer that can be used by a plugin is the `tree` viewer.
+The viewers available in IRIDA are the following:

+* `tree` - A phylogentic tree viewer.
 By setting this analysis viewer type, IRIDA will look for an output file with a `.newick` extension and display it in the analysis output pages.
 Note that only one tree file is currently able to be visualized.
+* `sistr` - A viewer for SISTR results.
+Generally this should only be used for the SISTR pipeline.
+* `biohansel` - A viwer for BioHansel results.
+Generally this should only be used for the BioHansel pipeline.

 ## 3.3.
 Update the [pom.xml][] file